Yishak-Ali/Air-Pollution-in-Ethiopia-Report/README.md

 3. What is the associated burden of disease caused by air pollution in Ethiopia?
 Have health outcomes improved or worsened?

+4. Beyond Ethiopia, what are the general effects of urbanization and air pollution, individually and at their interaction, on under-5 mortality rates?

 **Public Health and Policy Use Case:**

 The project ultimately seeks to provide data-informed policy and investment directions for the developing nation.
 In understanding where pollution exposure is highest, why that might be the case, and what impact it has on public health, policy directives and fund allocations can be more effectively geared to tackle air pollution in the country.
+The main body of work is structured as a report with research pulling data from multiple sources, key figures highlighting trends, and detailed write-ups explaining figures and walking through findings and policy recommendations.
+For a condensed PPT of the important findings, see [Air Pollution in Ethiopa - Short Form](https://github.com/Yishak-Ali/Air-Pollution-in-Ethiopia/blob/main/Air%20Pollution%20in%20Ethiopia%20-%20Short%20Form.pptx).

 ## Key Findings

 The project analyses highlighted important trends with regard to urbanization and demographic settlement, outdoor and indoor air pollution exposure, and associated health outcomes.
+Additionally, a fixed effects regression model was used in tackling the 4th objective outlined above.

 **Identified areas of focus for policy and investment:**